MaciejDudziak/Bill_split_app/README.md

 <h4>Output:</h4>
 Output returned will be a csv file fetched by ID and it can be either:
 a: our input file as csv file, same as the one we uploaded
-b: our result file, which looks is in the same format as the input file, except it now contains list of transfers, for example:
+b: our result file, which looks is in the same format as the input file, except it now contains list of transfers, for example:<br>

 Andrew,John,70<br>
 Andrew,Mary,10<br>